 - 1. When transporting prisoners, officers will ensure the safety of the officer and the security and safety of the prisoner and the general public by following these guidelines: - a.
-Officers shall transport prisoners using a vehicle with a physical security screen. - b.
-Prisoners will be seated in the passenger side of the rear seat. - c.
-Officers shall place the safety belt on all prisoners, unless doing so may expose the officer to risk of injury from a violent prisoner - d.
-Transporting officers will take the most direct route to their destination unless circumstances dictate otherwise. - e.
-When a prisoner is transported in a vehicle without a physical security screen, a second officer will sit in the left rear seat with his/her weapon away from the prisoner. - f.
-Transport officers will notify the desk officer of their location and starting mileage prior to transport.
-The transport officer will notify the desk officer when they arrive at their destination. - g.
-At no time shall a transporting officer leave a prisoner unattended unless assistance must be rendered to a third party in a life-threatening situation.
+Officers shall transport prisoners using a vehicle with a protective safety barrier whenever it is feasibly possible;

+- b.
+Prisoners will be seated in the passenger side of the rear seat, whenever possible; - c.
+Officers shall place the safety belt on all prisoners, unless doing so may expose the officer to risk of injury from a violent prisoner; - d.
+Transporting officers will take the most direct route to their destination unless circumstances dictate otherwise; - e.
+In instances when a prisoner must be transported in a vehicle without a protective safety barrier, a second officer will sit in the adjacent rear seat with his/her weapon away from the prisoner; and - f.
+At no time shall a transporting officer leave a prisoner unattended, unless assistance must be rendered to a third party in a life-threatening situation.
 In no case shall a prisoner be left unattended if there is reason to believe he/she poses an immediate risk to any person.